umobi/UIContainer/README.md

 #### 4. b) Rounder

 The rounder is a helper for creating rounded views.
 It works as same as Spacer but with `radius` CGFloat variable.
-If you put some value betwenn 0 and 1, it will multiply by itself height to round view.
+If you put some value between 0 and 1, it will multiply by itself height to round view.
 But if you put values above 1, it will set `.layer.cornerRadius` with self.radius.

 #### 4. c) Dashed